-The California theft statute defines theft as the intentional and unlawful taking of property.
-In order for a theft to occur, the offender must have an intent to permanently deprive the owner of the property.
+California’s lawmakers define theft as the intentional and unlawful taking of property.
+In order for a theft to occur, the offender must intend to permanently deprive the owner of the property.
 (Cal.
-Penal Code §484.)
+Pen.
+Code, § 484.)

 Under California law, the crimes of forgery, embezzlement, identity theft, receiving stolen property, and robbery all fall under the umbrella of theft offenses.
-California law also defines several other specific theft-related offenses, such as:
+California law also defines several other specific offenses related to theft, such as:

 - failing to return rented or leased property

 - falsifying information in order to sell items to a pawnbroker

 - selling or otherwise unlawfully transferring a debit or credit card